Isle of Skye: Culture, media, and the arts

-Students of Scottish Gaelic travel from all over the world to attend Sabhal Mòr Ostaig, the Scottish Gaelic college based near Kilmore in Sleat.
+Students of Scottish Gaelic travel from all over the world to attend Sabhal Mòr Ostaig, the Scottish Gaelic college located near Kilmore in Sleat.
 In addition to members of the Church of Scotland and a smaller number of Roman Catholics, many residents of Skye belong to the Free Church of Scotland, known for its strict observance of the Sabbath.

 Skye has a strong folk music tradition, although in recent years dance and rock music have been growing in popularity on the island.
 Gaelic folk rock band Runrig started in Skye and former singer Donnie Munro still works on the island.
 Runrig's second single and a concert staple is entitled Skye, the lyrics being partly in English and partly in Gaelic and they have released other songs such as "Nightfall on Marsco" that were inspired by the island.
-Ex-Runrig member Blair Douglas, a highly regarded accordionist and composer in his own right, was born on the island and is still based there to this day.
 Celtic fusion band the Peatbog Faeries are based on Skye.
-Jethro Tull singer Ian Anderson owned an estate at Strathaird on Skye at one time.
-Several Tull songs are written about Skye, including Dun Ringil, Broadford Bazaar, and Acres Wild (which contains the lines "Come with me to the Winged Isle, / Northern father's western child..." in reference to the island itself).
+Jethro Tull frontman Ian Anderson owned an estate at Strathaird on Skye at one time.
+Anderson wrote several songs for Jethro Tull about the island, including "Dun Ringil", "Broadford Bazaar", and "Acres Wild", the latter of which contains the lines "Come with me to the Winged Isle/Northern father's western child".
 The Isle of Skye Music Festival featured sets from The Fun Lovin' Criminals and Sparks, but collapsed in 2007.
 Electronic musician Mylo was born on Skye.